Variants of a theorem of Macbeath in finite dimensional normed spaces: Extremal values of the Holmes-Thompson volumes of inscribed polytopes

 In the next part we deform $\hat{B}$ so that its boundary remains a Radon curve.
 We carry out symmetric deformations, that is, by modifying a vertex or a sideline of $\hat{B}$ in a certain way we always assume that the opposite vertex or sideline of $\hat{B}$ is modified accordingly.
+Before we do it, we observe the following: the fact that $\hat{B}$ is the rotated copy of its polar by $\frac{\pi}{2}$ implies that if the point $(a,b)$ is a vertex of $\hat{B}$, then the line with equation $-bx+ay=1$ contains a side of $\hat{B}$.
+Based on this, we say, in general, that the point $(a,b)$ \emph{corresponds} to the line $-bx+ay=1$, and vice versa.